Skip to Main Content

 What causes bladder stones in cats?

-Your cat has been diagnosed with bladder stones.
-This condition is caused by excessive amounts of certain minerals in your cat's urine clumping together with other substances in the bladder.
+Bladder stones are caused by excessive amounts of certain minerals in your cat's urine clumping together with other substances in the bladder.
 Bladder stones can be caused by various factors, including:

-• Extremes in urine pH levels (too alkaline or acidic)
+- Extremes in urine pH levels (too alkaline or too highly acidic)

 It is believed that overweight male cats may face an increased risk of developing stones.